 The overall goal of this project is to design, develop and evaluate different options for aquaculture pond aerators to meet all applicable regulations while minimizing the economic costs and environmental impacts of the proposed design.
 The proposed design must strive to minimize the need to alter existing aquacultural practices.

 At a minimum your design must include the following elements:

-- Meet the regulatory aspects.
+- Meet the safety and environmental regulatory requirements.